 Three interwoven stories about a terrible curse.
 A young woman encounters a malevolent supernatural force while searching for her missing sister in Tokyo; a mean high school prank goes horribly wrong; a woman with a deadly secret moves into a Chicago apartment building.

 In Japan, when the volunteer social assistant Rika Nishina is assigned to visit a family, she is cursed and chased by two revengeful fiends: Kayako, a woman brutally murdered by her husband and her son Toshio.
 Each person that lives in or visits the haunted house is murdered or disappears.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 This film is the third installment of the Ju-on series.
-The film was preceded by two low budget films from 2000 (Ju-on (2000) and Ju-on 2 (2000)), whose storylines are continued in this sequel.
+The film was preceded by two low budget films from 2000 known as (Ju-on: The Curse (2000) and Ju-on: The Curse 2 (2000)), whose storylines are continued in this sequel.
 See more »

 Was this review helpful to you?